-The 2018 estimated East Sex A sexual health hub reviewed (a) Dunbartonshire population sex disaggregated data and is 107,431 people, an realised very few young men increase of 0.8% from the were attending clinics.
-They 2013 estimate.
-The have launched a local estimated number of older people was higher than promotion targeting young the national average with men and will be analysing 11.8% aged over 65yrs data to test if successful.
-(Scotland 10.6%), and 11% aged over 75yrs (Scotland 8.5%).
+(Scotland 8.5%).
 Staff groups make up is also monitored to ensure appropriate staff are available to support clients and all staff undertake Diversity and Equality training.
-Oakburn Day Centre is located within a community; it is accessible and has a mixture of public and private rooms to ensure that communication with service users on any topic including a sensitive enquiry can take place in an appropriate space.
+Birdston Day Centre is located within a community; it is accessible and has a mixture of public and private rooms to ensure that communication with service users on any topic including a sensitive enquiry can take place in an appropriate space.
 Gender information is collected for all clients and is used as a basis for staffing and activity levels.

 (b) Gender Reassignment A service has held briefing sessions with staff using the NHSGGC Transgender Policy.
 Staff are now aware of legal protection and appropriate approaches to delivering inpatient care including use of language and technical aspects of recording patient information.
 East Dunbartonshire HSCP has policies in place and staff members are aware of the sensitivities around gender reassignment.
 Staff are able to manage sensitive care issues and treat persons as individuals according to his / her needs and preferences. (c) Age A home support service had operated age related exclusions for service users without objectively justifying the decision.
 This was reviewed and evidence sought to support the decision to limit service access.
 Recent population projections by the Registrar General for Scotland suggest that the population of East Dunbartonshire will increase by 5.9% over the next 25 years and with the 85+years age group will increase by 17.8%.
-The current percentage of the population aged over 65 in Bearsden North is 20.4%, Bearsden South 22.1% and Milngavie 21.7%.
+The current percentage of the 'East' locality population aged over 65 in; Bishopbriggs is 30.1%, Campsie & Kirkintilloch North is 28.1%, Kirkintilloch East &

+Twechar is 23.7% with Lenzie & Kirkintilloch South at 28.8%.
 The highest population increase will be seen in those aged 75+ years with a predicted increase of 95% over 25 years.
 Increasingly age also has an impact on the likelihood of developing one or more long term conditions and increase the demand for health and social care provision.
-Oakburn Park specialises in providing exemplary care for frail older people and people with Dementia and consistently have high scores with the Care Inspectorate.
-It strives to achieve the highest care standard for older people at all times, the environment, culture and care is focussed on this.
-All staff have undertaken Adult protection training.